 A full list of cookies which may be placed in your browser is available above (see ‘Types of cookies’) and some detail on how and why we process the information of these 3rd parties is available below.

 By disabling (un-checking) all types of cookies above, we will set a unique cookie in your browser (“no_track”) to store your preferences – this will allow you a tracking-free experience on this website until you change your mind or clear your browser’s cookies.

 If you want a comprehensive overview of all third-party accesses to your Internet browser, we recommend installing specially developed plug-ins such as Ghostery.
 Additionally, most web browsers allow some control over cookies through browser settings (e.g. notifications of new cookies, disabling cookies and deleting cookies).
 Click your browser type below to go directly to the browser user guide to learn how to disable or erase cookies.

 Blocking all cookies will, however, have a negative impact upon the usability of many websites.

-This website is owned and operated by greenpeace.in.
-If you have any questions about our cookies or this cookies policy, please contact the webmaster.
+This website is owned and operated by Greenpeace India.
+If you have any questions about our cookies or this cookies policy, please contact the webmaster at [email protected].